 Pick up a form at school or just write a letter.

-- The community will be made aware of the plan. - A copy of the appropriate plan will be provided to any resident upon request.
+- Each student, parent and school employee will receive a copy of the plan. - The community will be made aware of the plan. - A copy of the appropriate plan will be provided to any resident upon request.